 Through setting boundaries and establishing pricing policies that work for your business, it IS possible to maintain your values of helping and serving while running a profitable therapy business.

-For simple steps to create a pricing policy that works for you, download the Pricing Policy Checklist, and a special bonus: How to Design Packages, here:
+Find the Pricing Policy Checklist, and a special bonus: How to Design Packages, in the free resource library.
+Register here:

 Let me know in the comments below: